SchneemannDavid/regression_project/README.md

 ### Project Description

-Zillow is a website that utilizes a database of homes around the country in order to inform people who may be looking to buy, sell, or rent.

-The ability to predict home value is essential as new homes are built each year and some existing homes don't currently have assessed value within this database.
+At Zillow, the ability to predict home value is essential as new homes are built each year and some existing homes don't currently have assessed value within this database.

 In order to more accurately predict home value, we will analyze the attributes (features) of homes within a predetermined set of data.
 This dataset includes Single Family Properties that had a transaction during 2017.
 We will then develop models for predicting home value based on these attributes and provide recommendations and predictions to Zillow for improving prediction of home values moving forward.